AlanCristhian/namedobject/README.md

   File "<pyshell#2>", line 1, in <module>
     a.__name__
     ...
-NotImplementedError: Can not assign multiples names to the same object.
+NotImplementedError: Cannot assign multiples names to the same object.
 >>> b.__name__
 Traceback (most recent call last):
   File "<pyshell#2>", line 1, in <module>
     a.__name__
     ...
-NotImplementedError: Can not assign multiples names to the same object.
+NotImplementedError: Cannot assign multiples names to the same object.
 ```

 Note that the error is raised only wen you get the `__name__`